clvarley/php-skeleton/README.md

 outcomes.
 You are free to develop however you want, but for those who want peace of mind this scaffold comes pre-packed with some additional useful tools.

+Use or remove them as you see fit.

 ### PHPUnit